How 11 Hidden Food Influencers are

 But if you are looking for advanced sports nutrition advice, sports dietitians and human physiologists who specialize in sports nutrition, are the top experts here as sports nutrition is all they study and explain all day, every day.

 Every culture has their “go to” foods and special food habits.
-In Indonesia, they use a lot of spices and sauces in food preparation, in France, there is usually a bottle of wine on the dinner table etc. That is not to say that everyone follows their culture (one of my Italian friends dislikes pasta, much to her family’s chagrin!)
+In Indonesia, they use a lot of spices and sauces in food preparation.
+In France, there is often a bottle of wine on the table.
+That is not to say that everyone follows their culture (one of my Italian friends dislikes pasta, much to her family’s chagrin!)

 If someone is intolerant to a certain food, that food can still be present in the house in most cases.
 If someone is lactose intolerant, they may still be able to digest some dairy products (like yogurt or cheese).
 If not, there are plenty of lactose-free options available or lactase tablets to help with the digestion of lactose.

 It doesn’t matter how good a food is for you, if you really don’t like it, chances are that you won’t eat it.
 Maybe you don’t like the taste, sight or smell of the food.
 Or maybe a certain food brings back bad memories.
 Sometimes all you need is to change the way the food is cooked.
 Mothers are usually great at hiding foods that their little ones don’t like in foods that they do (I’ve put all sorts of “extras” in pancakes and spaghetti sauces lol).
 Or, if the time is right, I do a 21 day exposure challenge!
-See my guide to picky eaters for more info on evolving taste-buds.
+See my guide to get athletes to eat vegetables.

 #10 The Internet.